SatyaDileep/flutter_kickstart/README.md

 This project is a starting point for a Flutter application.

+Output : Simple app bar along with body containing an image :

 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://flutter.io/docs/get-started/codelab)